JoelShaw0/JoelShaw0/README.md

 ### Hi there 👋

+I'm Joel!
+It's nice to meet you.
+I'm currently a Computer Engineering Student at the University of Central Florida.

+A bit of information about me:
+- 🔭 If it's a weekend I'm probably working on a Hackathon Project.
+- 🌱 I’m currently learning SQL and Machine Learning in Python.
+- 💬 Ask me about what I'm working on or anything really.
+- 📫 [Email](joelshaw@knights.ucf.edu) is the best way to reach me :)
 <!--
 **JoelShaw0/JoelShaw0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.